paol-imi/carscore_web/docs/02 - Terraform cloud.md

   - Finally, provided a meaningful name for your new role, and click “Create role”.
   - Once the new role has been created, copy its ARN so it can be entered on the Terraform Cloud side.

-> \*\*FIXME: for simplicity I'll put admin permission to start since it's hard to predict terraform needs.
-We will follow least-privilege principles by monitoring terraform need trough AWS and then apply those minimal policies.
+> FIXME: for simplicity I'll put admin permission to start since it's hard to predict terraform needs.
+We will follow least-privilege principles by monitoring terraform needs trough AWS and then apply those minimal policies.
+Removing policies is way faster than trial and error.

 ![](./images/iam-role-2-web-identity.avif)